bernardoobarros/Learning-Process-Python-AI/README.md

+This repository contains a structured progression from foundational Python practice to building intelligent AI systems and my process in learning data persistence, semantic search, and LLM orchestration.

+## Projects
+* **1: PySpend CLI** – Foundational Python, JSON persistence, and data analysis with Pandas.
+* **2: Semantic Brain** – Implementing Vector Embeddings and similarity search for local data.
+* **3: Vibe Recommender** – Prompt Engineering, LLM API integration, and structured outputs.
+* **4: AI Researcher** – Multi-step agentic workflows using LangChain and LangGraph.

-# PySpend CLI
+# PySpend

 A lightweight, local expense tracker built with Python.
-This project focuses on clean CLI logic, data persistence using JSON, and robust error handling.
+This project focuses on clean logic, data persistence using JSON, and robust error handling.

 ## Overview
 PySpend allows users to manage their daily finances directly from the terminal.
 It was designed to practice foundational programming concepts required for Data Science and AI Orchestration.